NetAffair – The Association

 - Mariann has been working as a freelance tech and science journalist since 1994.
 From 1997 – 2000 she was the producer of the radio programme “m@trix – computer and new media” on OE1, one of the broadcasting channels of the ORF, before moving abroad.
 She maintains her independence by working as a freelance journalist.
 Today her work covers all areas of computing and its effect on politics and society and reaches a wide audience, broadcast and print in Spain (El Pais), Italy (RAI), Germany (deutschlandfunk, Technology Review), Austria (ORF, Springerin) and Switzerland (ie. book article for Histoire et Informatique).

 She has investigated European networking history for some years and formulated the original idea for this project.
 She built up the network for the realisation of project NetAffair and today receives wide support from many talented experts and prominent figures in the field of networking sciences.
 She has been invited onto various panels, political and technical, as well as to join the “young advisors” team.
-(Now considered too old to be young, she acts as an observer for this same group.)
 It was set up by Digital Agenda Commissioner Neelie Kroes in 2011.
-Her task is to give her own views on a European Internet Future.
+(Considered too old to be young, she acted as an observer for this same group until its end, October 2014.)
+Her task was to give her own views on a European Internet Future.

 - Renate Kreil (Project management)